UPDATE: January 2024

 UPGRADE UPDATE June 30 2019

-I'm on the latest Mac OS (as of today) and everything (well almost everything :) is working.
+If you're stuck in the past then some of the original article may still apply.
+My old quad core Mac Pro cylinder is still intact and on the latest Mac OS (as of today) and everything (well almost everything :) is working.
 External midi is still problematic but multitrack audio performance has been excellent with both the X-32 universe and the Apogee Symphony II Thunderbolt converter system.

 My X-32 has been upgraded and has a "LIVE" card in the option slot; it likes it.
 Both of my X-32 digital mixers have now been upgraded with LIVE hardware cards and the latest firmware.
 USB communications with my Mac Pro seem improved and overall the system is very stable (reliable).